 Shortly after your stroll down the aisle, reality sets in.
 As a married couple, you’ll inevitably be cohabitating, coexisting, and co-spending/saving.
-Newlywed finances can be a bit tricky and overwhelming at times, so we sought expert tips from CFP Mary Nosuchinsky, of Stash Wealth.
+Newlywed finances can be a bit tricky and overwhelming at times, so we sought expert tips from Mary Nosuchinsky of Stash Wealth.

 First Things First

-Like with most things, the first thing that should happen is a conversation.
-(Ideally, this will have been done prior to the walk down the aisle.)
+Like with most things, the first thing that should happen is a conversation (ideally, this will have been done prior to the walk down the aisle).
 You should be aware of your financial situation, and not afraid of it.
 Married couples should, “Know what each person is bringing into the marriage, whether "good" or "bad" (salaries, savings, debt, spending habits).
 It's also helpful to talk about how each partner grew up with money.
 A lot of times this directly correlates with current spending habits and views of money (aka a love or hate relationship!)”
 Nosuchinsky explains.

 She also stresses that it’s important to remember, “Opposites attract!
-So, it's not uncommon to have a saver and a spender in a relationship together (we see this a LOT).
+So, it's not uncommon to have a saver and a spender in a relationship together (we see this a lot).
 The #1 source of arguments between couples is money related, so it's best to talk it out before it escalates to an argument.”

 Set a Budget

 Or, you can take a unique approach, such as Stash’s Reverse Budget.
-Nosuchinsky points out, “A strict budget (aka tracking your expenses down to the dollar) is NOT something we focus on.
+Nosuchinsky points out, “A strict budget (aka tracking your expenses down to the dollar) is not something we focus on.
 We recommend that you use a credit card for all of your expenses, where you get rewards points/miles and build your credit too.
-You should focus on how much you can put on your card each month and know (with FULL confidence) that you can pay the entire balance each month.
+You should focus on how much you can put on your card each month and know (with full confidence) that you can pay the entire balance each month.
 From there, how you decide to spend your money is up to you.”
 Oh hello, happy hour.

 Set Some Goals